Photo of Milwaukee Alderman Peter Burgelis

 Peter grew up in Milwaukee County and graduated from Marquette University High School.
-Find out more about him and his campaign.
+Find out more about him and his public service. >>

 Support Peter’s Campaign